logicalclocks/feature-store-api/README.md

 The library automatically configures itself based on the environment it is run.
 However, to connect from an external environment such as Databricks or AWS Sagemaker, additional connection information, such as host and port, is required.
-For more information checkout the [Hospworks documentation](https://docs.hopsworks.ai/latest/).
+For more information checkout the [Hopsworks documentation](https://docs.hopsworks.ai/latest/).

 ## Getting Started On Hopsworks